dvsa/vol-functional-tests/README.md

 ## Refactoring todos
 - Rename org/dvsa/testing/framework/stepdefs/PSVapplication.java to Application.
-- Change all passwords from config to use secrets manager.
 - CreateOverview - can be moved in to util
 - Before step for EBSR pre-processing to update xml
 - Need to refactor out getPastDate, getPastMonth, Year, etc. All replaced for new function getPastCurrentOrFutureDate (possibly renamed) from Active Support.